YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 ------------------------------

 Using a custom CDN to load YUI is done in the same way as loading YUI from the YUI CDN.

+Pros
+####

+- By serving YUI from a custom CDN, you can choose the version of YUI to serve and have your application from the client load YUI.

+Cons
+####

+- You application need to make separate HTTP requests to get YUI from the YUI CDN and any YUI modules from the YUI that comes bundled with Mojito.

 You also have the same benefits of choosing the YUI version and loading YUI from the client.
 In the example below, we simply fetch the YUI seed files from an Amazon S3 over SSL.